actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-The first vote we take is for Speaker.
+> "The first vote we take is for Speaker.
 With that, it's the most important vote of the session.
 I can't think of a less democratic way that we as elected officials support our own communities to be the best and the brightest to say that we think this person, whoever it is, should be the speaker and then not be able to do that because of a term limit.
 Change for the sake of change is not good.
 It's not good for our society.
 It's not good for our communities that we represent.
-It's definitely not good for democracy if people don't want change.
+It's definitely not good for democracy if people don't want change."